MarkFarmiloe/glossary/README.md

 ### Authentication

 The API uses JSON Web Tokens for authentication.
-The `/contributor/login` function will return a token which is valid for one hour.
+The `/contributor/login` function will return a token which is valid for one hour, and a user ID.
 ```
 {
-    "auth": "eyJhbGciOiJIUz.."
+    "auth": "eyJhbGciOiJIUz..",
+    "userid":userid
 }
 ```
 The client should return an `Authorization` header containing the token for all operations that add/edit/delete terms or their resources.
 The header should look like this: